ZakariaPZ/zakariapz.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    The target image is iteratively imbued with the desired style through a standard backpropagation on the image itself.
+    The target image is iteratively imbued with the desired style.
+Update steps are calculated by backpropagating on the image itself.
 </div>

 <!--